 Cattails spread easily.
 They can grow in moist soil conditions and in water up to 4 feet deep.
-Cattails spread by rhizome and seed.
+Cattails spread by rhizome (root extensions) and seed.

-Cattail typha latifolia have many benefits to a pond's health.
-This tall reed provides habitat for young fish.
-They also create a buffer for new water entering the pond.
+Cattails can be beneficial to a pond's health in several ways.
+They provide habitat for young fish.
+Typha latifolia create a buffer for new water entering the pond.
 Cattails also capture unwanted nutrients, metals, and sediment, which helps improve water quality.